SaraBaradaran/SaraBaradaran.github.io/_pages/about.md

 ---
 ### Recent News
+- Attended PLDI 2026 at Boulder and Presented SemQL at SOAP
+- One paper got accepted at OOPSLA 2026
 - Passed my PhD qualifying exam
 - One paper got accepted at SOAP Workshop of PLDI 2026
 - Attended SoCal PLS 2026 at USC